OpenNLPLab/Tnn/README.md

 #### 2) Training

-Use the follow script to run the exeriments, you should change `PREFIX` to your lra path, change `tasks` to a specific task, for aan, imdb and listops, the `archs` should be `tno`, for other tasks, the `archs` should be `tno2d`:
+Use the following script to run the experiments, you should change `PREFIX` to your lra path, and change `tasks` to a specific task, for aan, imdb and listops, the `archs` should be `tno`, for other tasks, the `archs` should be `tno2d`:

 ```
 python script_lra.py